Tysabri Patient assistance program

 - Treatments that prevent organ transplant rejection – sirolimus, tacrolimus

 This list is not exhaustive and other drugs may interact with Tysabri.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 You should not use Tysabri if you: